AbiXData/munich-neighbourhood-analysis/README.md

 ### Python Libraries

-- **Pandas** — Used for storing, cleaning and manipulating the district data.
+- **Pandas** - Used for storing, cleaning and manipulating the district data.
 All three datasets were loaded into Pandas dataframes and merged into one final dataframe for analysis
-- **NumPy** — Used for numerical operations and array handling throughout the analysis
+- **NumPy** - Used for numerical operations and array handling throughout the analysis
-- **GeoPandas** — Used to create a GeoDataFrame with point coordinates (latitude and longitude) for all 25 Munich districts using `gpd.points_from_xy()`
+- **GeoPandas** - Used to create a GeoDataFrame with point coordinates (latitude and longitude) for all 25 Munich districts using gpd.points_from_xy()
-- **Scikit-learn** — Used for two key Machine Learning tasks: `StandardScaler` to normalise the data before clustering, and `KMeans` to apply K-Means clustering with k=4
+- **Scikit-learn** - Used for two key Machine Learning tasks: StandardScaler to normalise the data before clustering, and KMeans to apply K-Means clustering with k=4
-- **Plotly Express** — Used to build all interactive charts and the district map.
+- **Plotly Express** - Used to build all interactive charts and the district map.
 Charts were saved as HTML files and hosted on GitHub Pages
-- **Matplotlib** — Used for early exploratory bar charts during the data analysis phase
+- **Matplotlib** - Used for early exploratory bar charts during the data analysis phase

 ### Project Flowchart